Neodymium Iron Boron

 Neodymium Iron-Boron magnets are sintered magnets composed of Neodymium, iron and bore powder.
 A nickel, zinc or epoxyd coating is necessary to protect this material against corrosion (due to agressive environment).
-Density 7,5.
+These are the magnets with the highest specific energy (BHmax) at room temperature.
+Their density is 7.5.Read description

 RESISTANCE TO TEMPERATURE